 Schindler’s List: Separating Truth from Fiction

-The 25th anniversary re-release of Steven Spielberg’s Schindler’s List this month has reignited criticism as well as praise for the Oscar-winning film.
+In 2017, the 25th anniversary re-release of Steven Spielberg’s Schindler’s List reignited both criticism and praise for the Oscar-winning film.

 Speaking at a 1994 Village Voice symposium, Art Spiegelman, winner of the Pulitzer Prize for his graphic Holocaust memoir Maus, blasted Spielberg for depicting the Jewish characters as “bit players.”

 As illuminating as such arguments about artistic characterization might be, they reveal little about historical truth.

 For the record, the real Oskar Schindler was no saint, and the 1,200 Jews he saved were not sheep.
 In fact, in a reversal of roles, during the final days of the war, a group of Schindlerjuden (“Schindler Jews,” as they called themselves) took direct action to save Schindler’s life.

 I learned of this episode from Chana Keller Kotlitzky during a 1995 gathering of women (my mother among them) in the Czech Republic town of Volary.
 We were there to observe the 50th anniversary of their having survived a harrowing five-month Nazi death march.

 As Kotlitzy tells it, one day she was approached by a group of liberated Polish Jews, who implored her to help them rescue a German who had shielded them in his nearby factory.
 If Oskar Schindler were to fall into Soviet hands, they warned, he would most certainly be shot.
 Kotlitzy brought the matter to the attention of the American soldiers posted in Volary, and she accompanied them by jeep to Schindler’s hiding place.
 After hearing his story, the GIs brought him under U.S. protection, saving his life.